From Wikipedia

 Pollination and Seed Dispersal

-[edit]Hylodesmum nudiflorum is most typically seen in mature mesic oak forests, which is dominated by the northern red oak and basswood, and can also contain white oak and black cherry.[6]
-The plant is a perennial forest forb that subsides in low number and is confined to a specific colony area.
-[6] Its flowers bloom in July and August, and fruits in August and October.[8]
+[edit]H. nudiflorum is most typically seen in mature mesic oak forests, which is dominated by the Northern red oak and basswood, and can also contain white oak and black cherry trees.[6]
+Due to its habitat, the plant is described as a perennial forest forb that subsides in low number and is confined to a specific colony area.[6]
+The plant uses a usual amount of water, is typically found in partly shady areas that have a moist soil moisture, and grows in a circumneutral soil pH while being tolerant to the cold.[7]
+The plants flowers bloom in July and August, and fruits in August and October.[9]

 References